Haula’s OT winner leads Predators over Stars 1-0

 Anton Khudobin made 33 saves for Dallas, which has lost three in a row.

 In overtime, Mattias Ekholm carried the puck into the Dallas zone on the left side.
-He skated around the net and threw the puck in front, where Haula was there to poke it by Khudobin,
+He skated around the net and threw the puck in front, where Haula was there to poke it by Khudobin.

+“I saw (Ekholm) had good speed and he was going in there, and I had a feeling he was going to try the wraparound,” Haula said.
+“I was just trying to time myself and luckily it hit right on my tape and back of the net so it was a good feeling.”

 The shutout was the third of the season for Saros and the 14th of his career.
+All three of his shutouts this season have come since March 23.

+“It’s big points and a big win,” Saros said.
+“We just stayed with it and got it done.
+We’ve still got some business left to do here.”

 With the win, Nashville takes a three point lead in the race for the fourth and final Central Division playoff berth.
 Nashville has been in fourth place since March 28.